melktr/MCA-2022/README.md

 ### &#10238; TASK 1: Generating a jSymbolic

 I have gathered certain fundamental characteristics, such as the pitches histogram and data-related numbers (such as the number of pitches, pitch classes, range, strong tonal centres, mean pitch, and so on).
 These characteristics, I believe, can offer helpful insight into this particular piece.
-This kind of histogram, for instance, provides specific insights on the range and diversity of pitches employed in a piece, which is especially helpful for "XAS" since it contains many short notes.
+This kind of histogram, for instance, provides specific insights on the range and diversity of pitches employed in a piece, which is especially helpful for "XAS" since it contains many short notes but is devoid of numerical data.
+For instance, if we look at the spectrogram and waveform for "XAS", we can infer the dynamics that shift over time, and velocity.
+On the other hand, if we know which frequency corresponds to which pitch, we may determine the notes.

 ![pitches](https://user-images.githubusercontent.com/113994055/195591780-b3126f59-4897-4389-bd33-87e2edea34e3.PNG)

 ![numbers related to data](https://user-images.githubusercontent.com/113994055/195591803-51425bfa-cd3c-4469-81fa-b1e5aeab1785.PNG)

-Here is a link to the csv file.
+Here is a link to the csv file.  ------!!!!!

 ### &#10238;TASK 2: Generating a piano roll and a pitch histogram